{{ summaryHeading }}

 score = clamp ( 100 - 9 T - 18 O - 1.2 max ( 0 , D - L ) - N , 0 , 100 )

-T is tight minute count, O is over-minute count, D is work density percent, L is the profile density limit, and N is 10 only when one movement category fills more than four minutes.
+T is tight minute count, O is over-minute row count, D is work density percent, L is the profile density limit, and N is 10 when one category fills more than four minutes.

 Condition Warning or status Practical effect